alvanportfolio/ACE-Step/README.md

 ## 🔨 Train
 See [TRAIN_INSTRUCTION.md](./TRAIN_INSTRUCTION.md) for detailed training instructions.

+For the new CLI training interfaces, see [CLI_GUIDE.md](./CLI_GUIDE.md) for command-line usage and examples.

 ## 📜 License & Disclaimer

 This project is licensed under [Apache License 2.0](./LICENSE)